metadew/iesi/docs/pages/design/actiontypes/sql.executeQuery.md

 # sql.executeQuery

 This action executes a sql statement on a relational database.
-No output values are captured after statement execution.
+Output values can captured after select statement execution if required.

 ## Use cases